-\begin{proof} We may assume that $K_n$ are prime and twist-reduced diagrams.
+\begin{proof} We may assume that $K_n$ are prime and twist--reduced diagrams.
 Any hyperbolic link is prime.
-If a sequence $K_n$ satisfies the other conditions above, then the twist-reduced diagrams $\tilde K_n$ also satisfy these conditions because the twist reduction does not change crossing number, and only changes the diagram in $G(K_n)-G_n$.
+If a sequence $K_n$ satisfies the other conditions above, then the twist--reduced diagrams $\tilde K_n$ also satisfy these conditions because twist reduction does not change crossing number, and only changes the diagram in $G(K_n)-G_n$.

 We first consider the case that $K_n$ contains no bigons.
 Because $K_n$ is prime, alternating, has no bigons and no cycle of tangles, Theorem~\ref{thm:volbound} implies that $\vol(S^3-K_n) \geq 2\,\vol(P(K_n))$.